gilbertoalbino/jquery-querystring/README.md

 jquery-querystring
 ==================

-jQuery QueryString is a utility tool for serializing urls.
+jQuery QueryString is a utility function for serializing urls.
 Works pretty much like jQuery.params().